root-gg/plik/README.md

 ##### How to disable nginx buffering ?

 By default nginx buffers large HTTP requests and reponses to a temporary file.
 This behaviour leads to unnecessary disk load and slower transfers.
-This should be turned off (requires >1.7.12) at least for /file and /stream paths.
+This should be turned off (>1.7.12) for /file and /stream paths.
 You might also want to increase buffers size.

 Detailed documentation : http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_buffering
 ```